 “I’m not,” he said.
-“I’ve grown tired of this all.
-Eight years.
-Eight years of peace.
+“I’ve grown tired of this all. eleven years.
+Eleven years of peace.
 Eight years to grow to sincerely loath this system of government we have.

-“We all attend the court.
+“We all attend the court of judgement.
 We listen to the arguments.
 But most of us don’t matter.
-The majority of all votes are sectional, to be administered only by those Gods or Goddesses who have influence--and a vote--in that area.
+Most votes are sectional, administered only by those Gods or Goddesses who have influence--and a vote--in a particular area.
 Four of us have Lifeless Commands.
 When war comes, we are important.
-The rest of the time, our opinion is rarely of merit.
+The rest of the time, our opinion rarely matters.

 “And so, you want my Lifeless?
 Be welcome to them!
-I have had no opportunity to use then in eight years, and I venture that another eight will pass without incident either.
+I have had no opportunity to use then in eleven years, and I venture that another eleven will pass without incident.
 However, you will trade me your vote.
 You sit on the council of social ills.
 You have a vote practically every week.
-You get my Lifeless, but you promise to always vote as I wish, from now until one of us dies.”
+You can havve my Lifeless, but you must promise me your vote on the council of social ills, from now until one of us dies.”

 Blushweaver paused.
 The pavilion fell silent.

 “Ah, so now you reconsider,” Hopefinder said, smiling.
 “I’ve heard you complain about your duties in court--that you find your votes trivial.
 Well, it’s not so easy to let go of them, is it?
-They are all the influence you have.
-They are important, not flashy, but potent.
-They--”
+Your vote is all the influence you have.
+It isn’t flashy, but it is potent.
+It--”

 “Done,” Blushweaver said sharply.